Tips on Negotiating a Great Offer (and Why You Should!)

 Before you are ever in the position to negotiate, be prepared by doing research.
 Browse sites like Payscale.com, Glassdoor.com, and Salary.com to find out the general range of salaries for your job.
 On the other side of the equation, explore what the company’s top challenges are and come up with some concrete ways that you can help contribute to solutions.

 Think of the negotiation conversation as a collaboration, with the best outcome being a win-win for you and the company.
 Just as you want something (more money, a flexible schedule, extra vacation days), the company also has needs that you can help it accomplish.
 Come up with a specific plan about how you will tackle the challenges the company faces.
 Type it up on a one- to three-page proposal and present it during your negotiation.
 This will help you make a strong case for why it makes sense for them to agree to your requests.

 Timing Is Everything

 Wait until after you have received the job offer to discuss money.
-Forbes advises when asked the dreaded salary requirement question on a form, answer N/A, and in person respond “I’m sure we can find a number that’s fair for both of us but for right now, I just want to see if there’s a fit on your side and on my side.”
+Experts advises when asked the dreaded salary requirement question on a form, answer N/A, and in person respond “I’m sure we can find a number that’s fair for both of us but for right now, I just want to see if there’s a fit on your side and on my side.”
 Once you receive the offer, you can move on to your well-researched and rehearsed negotiation strategy.

 If They Say No